 Archeological Museum Antonio Salinas

-I have emphasized several times in this post that Sicily is a virtually inexhaustible treasure trove when it comes to antiquity.
+I have emphasized several times in this post that Sicily is a virtually inexhaustible cultural treasure trove.
 So it is, of course, not surprising that the city has a richly equipped archaeological museum.
-It is housed in the former monastery of the Congregation of Saint Philip Neri which is part of a 16th-century building complex called Olivella.
+It is housed in the former monastery of the Congregation of Saint Philip Neri.
+It is part of a 16th-century building complex called Olivella.
 In 1866, it was converted into a museum.

 The exhibition rooms are located on three floors grouped around two inner courtyards with arcades that formerly served as the monastery’s cloisters.